-The allowance is not payable in respect of any perios that the child is living outside the state, unless in respect of short term/holiday absences as provided for by the relevant legislation.
+The allowance is not payable in respect of any periods that the child is living outside the state, unless in respect of short term/holiday absences as provided for by the relevant legislation.

-You will also qualify for a Respite Care Grant; this is an annual payment to persons who provide full-time care and attention to others and is paid in June of each year.
+You will also qualify for a Carer’s Support Grant; this is an annual payment to persons who provide full-time care and attention to others and is paid in June of each year.
 You do not have to apply for this grant but will receive it automatically if in receipt of DCA in June.
 This grant is paid at a fixed amount per eligible child.